sarthakpriyadarshi/VaultProtocol/README.md

 **Container fails to start:**

-- Ensure Quorum network is running: `cd quorum-test-network && docker-compose ps`
+- Ensure Quorum network is running: `cd quorum-test-network && docker compose ps`
 - Verify `rpcnode` service is healthy: `docker ps | grep rpcnode`
 - Check container logs: `docker logs vault-protocol`
 - Verify the container is on the correct network: `docker inspect vault-protocol | grep NetworkMode`
 - Ensure IPFS daemon is running on the host: `ipfs swarm peers` or check IPFS status
+- Verify the Quorum network exists: `docker network ls | grep quorum`
+- Note: The network name may be `quorum-dev-quickstart`, `quorum-test-network`, or another name depending on your docker-compose.yml configuration

 **Deployment fails:**